 The music selected and the way it is used usually set the emotional tone of the service.

-Music can be played from a CD or iPod, or by engaging musicians to play an instrument such as the organ, guitar, keyboard, bagpipes or bugle.
+Music can be played from Spotify, or by engaging musicians to play an instrument such as the organ, guitar, keyboard, bagpipes, or bugle.

 You can usually choose a favourite flower or combination of flowers and colours for a casket spray.
 Single flowers or a bunch of flowers tied with ribbon are other options.
 Some people have used baskets of vegetables, sports equipment and other goods to personalise the floral tribute.